Flipping Against All Odds: Reducing LLM Coin Flip Bias via Verbalized Rejection Sampling: Problem Setup

 We treat LLMs as black-box samplers, accessed solely via APIs.
 The only controllable input is the prompt; the only observable output is text.
 For open-source models, we use vLLM~\citep{kwon2023efficient}, but we assume no access to internals such as weights, activations, or token-level logits.
 This contrasts with prior work~\citep{gupta2025enough,hopkins2023can,requeima2024llm} that uses output token logits to estimate sampling probabilities.

 This API-only setup allows consistent evaluation across both open-source and proprietary models, reflecting realistic usage where internals are inaccessible.
-It also better supports techniques like chain-of-thought (CoT;~\citep{wei2022chain}) prompting, which can distort token-level probabilities by conditioning on generated reasoning: with CoT, logits reflect $p(x\,|\text{ reasoning for } x)$ instead of the intended $p(x)$.
-We also fix all decoding hyperparameters (e.g., temperature, top-k) to their default values given in the API, since most real world users do not adjust them, and often do not have the ability to do so.
+It supports techniques like chain-of-thought (CoT;~\citep{wei2022chain}) prompting, which can distort token-level probabilities by conditioning on generated reasoning: with CoT, logits reflect $p(x\,|\text{ reasoning for } x)$ instead of the intended $p(x)$.
+We fix all decoding hyperparameters (e.g., temperature, top-k) to their default values given in the API, since most users do not adjust them, and often do not have the ability to do so.